 Youth Job Center is focused on helping students successfully transition out of high school immediately after graduation, a factor with the potential to reduce significant employment barriers later in life.
-YJC's current High School Program, called YJC@, is delivered at four satellite locations:
+YJC's High School Program, called YJC@, is delivered at six satellite locations: